-The Company considers its capital to be equity, which comprises share capital, shares to be issued, reserves and accumulated deficit, which at June 30, 2017 totalled \$4,005,121 (June 30, 2016 - \$(690,511)).
+The Company considers its capital to be equity, which comprises share capital, reserves and accumulated deficit, which at June 30, 2018 totaled \$9,214,394 (June 30, 2017 - \$4,005,121).

 The Company manages capital through its financial and operational forecasting processes.
 The Company reviews its working capital and forecasts its future cash flows based on operating expenditures, and other investing and financing activities.
 The forecast is updated based on activities related to its mineral properties.
 Selected information is provided to the Board of Directors of the Company.
-The Company's capital management objectives, policies and processes have remained unchanged during the year ended June 30, 2017.
+The Company's capital management objectives, policies and processes have remained unchanged during the year ended June 30, 2018.

 The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than Policy 2.5 of the TSX-V which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-As of June 30, 2017, the Company is compliant with Policy 2.5.
+As of June 30, 2018, the Company is compliant with Policy 2.5.